dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 }
 ```

-The [rationale](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-7.2/span-safety.md#struct-this-escape) for this default is reasonable but there is nothing inherently wrong with a `struct` escaping `this` by reference, it is simply the default chosen by the span safety rules.
+The [rationale](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-7.2/span-safety.md#struct-this-escape) for this default is reasonable but there is nothing inherently wrong with a `struct` escaping `this` by reference, it is simply the default chosen by the ref safe context rules.

 <a name="rules-unscoped"></a>